johncarlochengroa/InventoryOOP/README.md

 To get this program up and running on your local machine, follow these steps:
 * Prerequisites: Ensure you have the Java Development Kit (JDK) installed.
 * Clone the Repository: Download or clone the project files to your computer.
-* Compile the Code: Open your terminal or command prompt, navigate to the project directory, and compile the Java files using the javac command.
+* Compile the Code: Open your terminal or command prompt, navigate to the project directory, and compile the Java files using the javac command. "javac *.java"

-  javac *.java

-* Run the Program: Execute the Main class to start the application.
+* Run the Program: Execute the Main class to start the application. "java Main"

-  java Main

 * Follow the Prompts: The application will guide you through the process of adding an item, viewing its details, or exiting the program.

 📂 **Project Structure**